arnisoph/saltstack-logstash-formula/README.rst

 Take a look at older `releases <https://github.com/bechtoldt/saltstack-logstash-formula/releases>`_ to get a version that isn't using the formhelper yet (if any).

+**NOTICE:** Plugin management doesn't work when using Logtash with upstream's Debian package.
+They set a custom version in `lib/logstash/version.rb <https://github.com/elastic/logstash/blob/master/lib/logstash/version.rb>`_ that makes the plugin tool unable to download the contrib plugin.
+Custom plugin management is not supported yet.

 Compatibility
 -------------